-More and more teams are using remote workers on their team, which can put a strain on communication without the right video conferencing software and other comms tools.
-This particularly disadvantages those who are not based in the office, as they might miss out on the benefits of being in the room.
+More and more teams are starting to include remote workers, which can put a strain on communication without the right video conferencing software and other comms tools.

-Contingent workers are a valuable asset and 88% of hiring managers report increasing comfortability with installing remote workers in even more senior positions.
-As hybrid teams become more common, there is a need for the right communication and collaboration tools that can bring people together.
+Contingent workers are a valuable asset and 88% of hiring managers report increasing comfort with installing remote workers in even more senior positions.
+As hybrid teams become more common, there is a need for the right communication and collaboration tools to bring people together.